 Mrs Levey is our curriculum lead for Art.

-Our Intent for Art
+Our Intent for our Art Curriculum at Frodsham Manor House

 At Frodsham Manor House we believe that art lessons should give children the opportunity to develop their creativity and imagination.
 In lessons, children not only develop their art skills but also have the opportunity to express themselves, their feelings and their individuality through art.
 By the time children leave school, we aim for children to not only have developed an enjoyment of using a range of art materials, but to also have developed an appreciation of some of the great artists.

-As a result of our art curriculum, children will have experience in producing and evaluating their own creative work and will have developed their artistic skills indrawing, digital media, 3D design, painting, printing, textiles and collage.
+As a result of our art curriculum, children will have experience in producing and evaluating their own creative work and will have developed their artistic skills in drawing, digital media, 3D design, painting, printing, textiles and collage.
 They will also have an awareness of artists they have studied during their time at school, being able to draw on these experiences to influence their own ideas.
 Children will also be able to use art to express themselves and their feelings.

 Additional opportunities for art include working with artists in residence, art workshops with other local schools, Christmas Tree Festival and Advent Boxes, Photography workshop, International Projects, Fair Trade.
 We also have a Key Stage One and two art and craft club during different terms.